WCP613

 Sir,

-Mr. Wallace usual have come to Sterling Down after that time as in 1756 he was elected Dean of Guild—that is chairman or president of the incorporation.—
+Mr. Wallace must have come to Stirling soon after that time as in 1756 he was elected Dean of Guild— that is chairman or president of the incorporation.—

-I paid a visit on Tuesday to the family burying ground but found it surrounded by an [1 word illeg.] iron railing which prevented me [from] getting on it remove new moss the which [1 word illeg.] that in sculptures.
-[3] For the most part unreadable.
-There are these large real stones, one is that of Andrew Wallace himself but I could not get at the date of birth and death.
+I paid a visit on Tuesday to the family burying ground but found it surrounded by an iron railing which prevented me getting at it remove new moss &c which rendered the inscription [3] for the most part unreadable[.]
+There are three large flat stones, one is that of Andrew Wallace himself but I could not get at the dates of birth and death.

-Our next stone was unreadable but I think it would [be] that of Andrew Wallace’s wife or wives for I think he was twice married.—
+The next stone was unreadable but I think it would [sic] that of Andrew Wallace’s wife or wives for I think he was twice married.—

-[4] Here is also an upright stone in the churchyard Wale.
+[4] There is also an upright stone in the churchyard wall.

-The large and handsome Mansire house is now used partly as the residence of the officer in charge of the Ordinance stone and partly as offices.
-Now Rev. Mr. Wallace Milroy was formerly Reader[?] in his Temple—London, and is now I understand [6] Rector or Vicar of Paris—Brook, Isle of Wiglet.
+The large and handsome Mansion house is now used partly as the residence of the officer in charge of the Ordnance Stores and partly as offices.

-If you were to apply to him I have no doubt.
-He would be able to supply fuller particulars regarding his family history and should you find that the Portteside[?]
-Wallaces were really your relatives I shall be very glad to send you future details regarding these gatherings from the local records.
+If you were to apply to him I have no doubt he would be able to supply fuller particulars regarding his family history and should you find that the Forthside Wallaces were really your relatives I shall be very glad to send you future details regarding them gathered from the local records.

 Alfred R. Wallace Esq.